ghicheon/CarND-Semantic-Segmentation/README.md

 # Semantic segmentation

 Semantic segmentation is about labeling each pixel of images.
-Normally, it is used for background scene such as road,
+Normally, it is used for background scene such as road.

 [loss_graph]: ./loss_graph.png "lossgraph"
 [batch8]:     ./uu_000089_32_8.png "batch8"